D4RKONION/fgcireland.com/content/posts/2025-08-19-vsf-blogpost/index.md

 *Pyro_ = 49TH*\
 *Mister_Finer = 65TH*

 Granblue is a game which has had very few in person tournaments across Ireland, although it has seen some online attention recently through Orion's "Monday Night Granball" which is hosted in the [Eiredashers Discord](https://fgcireland.com/discords/).
-Mister_Finer took 65th
+Mister\_Finer took 65th, with Pyro\_ making a run through losers, barely scraping the edge of top 48 in a 2-3 set against Pizza time.
+Orion had a great run through losers to get 33rd after a Round 1 Irish teamkill from Grumm, who went on to reach top 24 in a very impressive showing.

 ## UNI2